 And on average, Japanese workers use just 50 per cent of their entitled annual leave, amounting to just 8.8 days a year, according to the health ministry, a percentage far less than that of Japan’s highly productive neighbours Hong Kong (100 per cent) and Singapore (78 per cent).

-Japan suffering from low productivity and low birth rates
+Culture of work in Japan suffering exacerbating low birth rates

 As Japan grapples with its productivity shortcomings, it also faces a well-documented and connected demographic crisis.
 Deaths in Japan now outnumber births at a rate of 1,000 a day.
-Yoshie Komuro, founder and chief executive of consultancy Work-Life Balance, says Japan’s punishing work culture is directly related to the falling national birth rate.
+Yoshie Komuro, founder and chief executive of consultancy Work-Life Balance, says the culture of work in Japan is directly related to the falling national birth rate.

 As part of prime minister Shinzo Abe’s so-called “Abenomics” programme to boost the economy, women have been encouraged to stay in or rejoin the workforce; some 70 per cent leave after their first child.
 Yet unofficial and illegal workplace policies such as pregnancy order systems, which employers use to make couples wait in turn to have children, persist and are lowering Japan’s birth rate, says Kanako Amano, a researcher at the NLI Research Institute.

-Simple steps can and must be taken to address Japan’s work culture
+Simple steps must be taken to address Japan’s work culture

 On a macro-economic level, Japan is beginning to admit more foreign workers and automation may also boost productivity.
 On a company level, those able to make modest workplace reforms, even if they cannot offer a job for life, may find it easier to poach talent, says Yumiko Murakami of the OECD.